Introduction

 -

-Store ties in a dry place: Even UV-stable nylon degrades faster when left sitting in the sun before use
+Store ties in a dry place.
+Even UV-stable nylon degrades if exposed before use.

 -